Why use a Financial Advisor over a Bank or Credit Union?

 If this is your strategy, then you may be missing out on some very significant benefits.

-A Survey carried out by Standard Life and Brokers Ireland in February 2016 shows that those who have used a Financial Broker:
+A Survey carried out by Standard Life and Brokers Ireland in February 2016 shows that those who have used a Financial Advisor:

 • Have nearly three times the savings and investments than those who don’t;